 The nuts/seeds add healthy fats, and the sugar content stays low with just a banana and a small amount of sweetener.
 This is a great low-sugar recipe if you are on a candida protocol - just use xylitol as your sweetener.

-The granola can be served with a plant-based milk, yogurt, or even kefir.
+This Buckwheat Granola can be served with a plant-based milk, yogurt, or even kefir.
 In this recipe, I used an unsweetened Organic and Dairy-Free Probiotic Drinkable Cashewmilk Yogurt made by Forager.

 When are berries in season?